-We managed to go up the exit for Jurassic Park the Ride by mistake; one of the operators walked out with us and showed us where to go.
-This would never have happened in America (though, to be fair, I could read the sign properly there!).
-This was a heavily themed boat ride and giant splash, identical as far as I could tell to the version in Florida.
-We were seated in the middle of the back row, and neither of us got even remotely wet; I guess those two seats are the dry ones.
+There was a somewhat surreal only in Japan moment when we walked up the exit ramp for Jurassic Park the Ride by mistake.
+One of the operators came down from the platform and walked out with us to show us where we were supposed to go, a remarkable act of kindness that would never have happened in America (though, to be fair, I could read the sign properly there!).
+The ride was a heavily themed boat ride concluding with a giant splash that easily have been drenching.
+Our seats in the middle of the back row seemed to be the dry zone though, as neither of us got even remotely wet.

 1st September 2005